Arabian-vACC/library/docs/aerodrome/muscat/air.md

 !!! example
     **Controller**: "OMS236, go around, I say again, go around, acknowledge."

-Once aircraft have acknowledged the instruction and are observed to be safely climbing away, they shall be handed off to the appropriate Doha Approach controller.
+Once aircraft have acknowledged the instruction and are observed to be safely climbing away, they shall be handed off to Muscat Approach.

 !!! example
     **Controller**: "OMS236, climb to 6,000 ft via standard missed approach, contact Muscat Approach on 121.200."